KatherineMichel/creating-a-steakhouse-website-using-wordpress/deployment/search-engine-optimization.md

 ## Google

 Google has more traffic and took longer to display the website as a search result.
-The website very quickly rose from being listed at the bottom of first page of the Google search results, to being the search result second-from-the-top, just beneath the steakhouse Facebook page that has been in existence for years.
+Presumably due to clicks from the initial launch of the website, the website very quickly rose from being listed at the bottom of the first page of the Google search results, to being the search result second-from-the-top, just beneath the steakhouse Facebook page that has been in existence for years.

 ## Facebook

 ## New Goal

 The steakhouse can aspire to be ranked more highly for more general searches, such as "Kansas steakhouse"

+## Screenshots

 ![](search-engine-optimization-images/bing-pretty-prairie-kansas-steakhouse.jpg)
 ![](search-engine-optimization-images/bing-pretty-prairie-steakhouse.jpg)